Zeng Fengnian

-Zeng Fengnian (曾逢年; 1809-1885) was a late Qing military figure from Jieshi, Lufeng, Guangdong.
-In 1845 he was appointed commander of the Nan'ao Subdistrict and in 1863 was given the peacock plume for his successful suppression of local bandits.
+Zeng Fengnian (曾逢年; 1809–1885) was a late Qing dynasty military commander from Jieshi, Lufeng, Guangdong.
+In 1845 he was appointed commander of the Nan'ao Subdistrict garrison, and in 1863 was awarded the peacock plume in recognition of his role in suppressing local rebel forces.

 Biography

-Zeng joined the army young, and served in the Guangdong Xiangshan Association Division, the guerrilla army Yangjiang town in Guangdong and as the Governor of Guangdong among others.
+Zeng entered military service at a young age.
+He served successively in the Guangdong Xiangshan Association Division, the Yangjiang Town Guerrilla Forces in Guangdong, and under the Governor of Guangdong.

-In 1844, he was guaranteed by Viceroy of Min-Zhe and was sent under imperial decree to command the Nan'ao subdistrict garrison.
-Following his filial mourning, he came back in 1849 as the commander of Jieshi, Lufeng.
+In 1844, on the recommendation of the Viceroy of Min-Zhe, Zeng was appointed by imperial decree to command the Nan'ao Subdistrict garrison.
+Following a period of filial mourning, he returned to active service in 1849 as garrison commander of Jieshi, Lufeng.

-In 1853, Xianfeng Emperor approached Zeng to suppress the Nian Rebellion in Shandong, appointing him as the commander of the Dengzhou Town garrison.
-By 1861, he was able to suppress the local rebels and in the same year, applied for resignation in favor of taking care of his family.
-But his resignation was not granted and he had to remain in the garrison.
+In 1853, the Xianfeng Emperor ordered Zeng to assist in suppressing the Nian Rebellion in Shandong, appointing him commander of the Dengzhou Town garrison.
+By 1861 he had pacified local rebel activity in the region.
+That same year he petitioned to resign his commission in order to attend to family matters, but the petition was denied and he was required to remain at his post.

-In 1863 Zeng was once again summoned by the Imperial Army in Zichuan District, Shandong and successfully suppressed the rebels in the area.
-For his suppression efforts, he was bestowed the peacock plume in June.
-He went back to his hometown and died of old age in home.
+In 1863, Zeng was again deployed by imperial forces, this time to Zichuan District, Shandong, where he successfully quelled rebel activity in the area.
+In recognition of his service, he was awarded the peacock plume in June of that year.
+He subsequently returned to his hometown of Jieshi, where he died of natural causes in 1885.